 We arrived there the day before yesterday.
-Our reception was correct, as it was with all the others; nobody was received differently.
-We went to the hotel on Margareta Island, where all the delegations - except for the Soviet one - were accommodated.
-The Hungarians told us that no program had been envisaged for Sunday evening, that each delegation was free to do as they wished.
-We set about playing chess, and agreed to pay a
+The reception was correct, as it was with all the others; nobody was received differently.
+We went to the hotel on the Margaret Island, where all the delegations - except for the Soviet one - were accommodated.
+The Hungarians told us that no program had been envisaged for Sunday evening, that each delegation was free to do as it wished.
+We set about playing chess, and agreed to pay a visit to the embassy.